Subjects

 Geography

-Geography is taught through the IPC curriculum, enabling children to make links with other subjects.
-Children are taught to develop: their knowledge of globally significant places, including defining human and physical characteristics; their understanding of processes that cause key physical and human characteristics and how these are interdependent; the geographical skills needed to collect and analyse data through fieldwork; skills needed to interpret a range of sources of geographical information (such as maps, globes, aerial photographs).
+In Geography children are taught to develop: their knowledge of globally significant places, including defining human and physical characteristics; their understanding of processes that cause key physical and human characteristics and how these are interdependent; the geographical skills needed to collect and analyse data through fieldwork; skills needed to interpret a range of sources of geographical information (such as maps, globes, aerial photographs).
 Children are taught to communicate their geographical information in a variety of ways, including through maps and also through writing.

 By the end of KS1, a geographer at Clare House are expected to…